 Drawbacks and Limitations of COGS

-Because a COGS calculation has so many moving parts, it can be prone to errors and subject to manipulation.
+• Because a COGS calculation has so many moving parts, it can be prone to errors and subject to manipulation.
 An incorrect COGS calculation can obscure the true results of a business’ operations.
-It can also result in misstated net income and tax liability.
+For example, it can result in misstated net income and tax liability.
+At the very least, this can lead to wasted time and lost opportunities.
+At worst, there can be ethical and legal implications.

 Cost of Goods Sold and Tax Returns